Tw1ddle/Rectangle-Bin-Packing-Demo/README.md

 ### Notes ###
 * This demo should work on all the Haxe targets that HaxeFlixel supports.
-* The "OptimizedMaxRectsPacker" does not keep an occupancy measure, so it always prints 0% for occupancy.
+* The "OptimizedMaxRectsPacker" does not keep an occupancy measure, so it currently outputs 0% for occupancy.